chris-bc/esp32-gravity/Features.md

   * Re-implement MAC spoofing for DOS (Used in 5 places)
 * parse additional packet types
 * Decode OUI when displaying MACs (in the same way Wireshark does)
-* Test using fuzz with multiple packet types
 * Add non-broadcast targets to fuzz
 * Mana "Scream" - Broadcast known APs in beacon frames
 * Better support unicode SSIDs (captured, stored & printed correctly but messes up spacing in AP table - 1 japanese kanji takes 2 bytes.)